Kate Garraway thanks supporters as she deals with ‘pain’ of Derek Draper’s death

 He spent 13 months in hospital before he was discharged and had been re-admitted several times over the past four years.

-On Monday’s GMB, Dr Hilary Jones recalled the moment that Garraway had expressed concern about Draper’s “breathing” in 2020, saying he “ran out of puff” in eight seconds.
+On Monday’s episode of GMB, Dr Hilary Jones recalled the moment that Garraway had expressed concern about Draper’s “breathing” in 2020, saying he “ran out of puff” in eight seconds.

 “So this affected his nervous system, it was affecting his circulation, it was affecting his pancreas, and, clearly, subsequent months and years were the result of his body being so damaged by the acute infection.”